paulosuzart/paulosuzart.github.io/_posts/2020-04-30-morse-and-trees.md

 This makes our insert a sort of binary search where the order of elements is determined by it's prefix.
 We continue to follow the tree character by character to the left `.` or to the right `-` depending on what we want to insert.
 But our friends of the challenge made things a bit challenging.
 A noise, namely a `?`, in the midst of a `signal`, pushes us to different waters when we want to search.

-If a `?` are found, `?` need to be replaced by all possible combinations of `.` and `-`.
-Instead of generating all the combinations and triggering a new search for each, our search algorithm is a binary search with a fork possibility whenever it sees a `?`.
+While traversing the tree, if a `?` is found, we need to consider both children of a node.
+In the end our search algorithm is a binary search with a fork possibility whenever it sees a `?`.

 ```java
   List<Signal> fuzzyMatch(String signal) {